 It is crucial to follow the instructions meticulously to avoid any inaccurate results.
 You can find detailed instructions on how to use the pregnancy test strips here.
 The results of the strip test are quite easy to interpret as well.
 Just refer to the package for detailed instructions on how to interpret the test results.

 The main advantage of a midstream pregnancy test over the strip is the fact that there is no need to collect urine with this type of test.
 The testing device is a stick encased in a plastic casing that serves a dual purpose as a collection device and to protect the testing area.
 It is a more robust test compares to the strips as there is a minimal chance of cross-contaminating the testing area that is covered underfed a casing.
-The midstream pregnancy tests also have a wider testing panel which makes the reading and interpretation a lot easier compares to the strips.
+The midstream pregnancy tests also have a wider testing panel, making the reading and interpretation a lot easier compared to the strips.

 The downside of it all is the fact that the cost of a midstream pregnancy test can be significantly higher compares to the strip test.
 So, if you are planning to take repeated tests the cost can add up quickly.
 That said, these pregnancy tests are incredibly easy to operate.

 All you need to do is remove the test stick from the packaging, remove the cap from the absorbent area and urinate on it—no need for the collection of urine at all.
 Once the absorbent part is thoroughly wetted, replace the plastic cap, and the results are ready for interpretation in about a minute.
 As with the strips, make sure that you are interpreting the results within 5 minutes of testing, as a long wait might hamper the accuracy of the test.
 You can interpret the results by observing bands in the testing panel.
 You can always refer to the packaging for detailed instructions on how to interpret the test results.